 Located inside one of the towers of Blarney Castle, the famously-kissable Blarney Stone is said to gift the kisser with skills of flattery and eloquence.
 Besides flattery, the Blarney Stone is also associated with wit, humor, and the charm that many quick-talking Irish folks pride themselves on.
 The Blarney Stone dates back to 1446 and is linked to a litany of myths and folklore.

 The massive basalt columns of the Giant’s Causeway are the result of a powerful volcanic eruption in Northern Ireland some 50–60 million years ago.
-The size of these basalt columns vary over the 25 miles of the causeway, but the largest measure up to 82 feet tall and 20 inches wide.
+The size of these basalt columns varies over the 25 miles of the causeway, but the largest measure up to 82 feet tall and 20 inches wide.
 The causeway is located on the shore of Northern Ireland near the town of Bushmills.

 Pro tip: Cap off your visit to the Giant’s Causeway with a warming dram at the nearby Bushmills Whiskey Distillery.